-Dr. Song does research in the areas of global communication, computer-mediated networks, and new media.
+Dr. Song works in the areas of global communication, computer-mediated networks, and new media.
 Her scholarship has straddled English, French and Chinese cultures and media.
 Having studied at Nanjing University, Ecole Superieure de Journalisme de Lille, Johns Hopkins University-Nanjing University Center for Chinese and American Studies, and University of California at Berkeley on a Fulbright scholarship, she obtained her Ph.D. from the City University of Hong Kong.
 Before pursuing her Ph.D. studies, she had taught at Nanjing University and reported on various domestic and international issues for several national media organizations including the China Daily and China Central Television.
+She is the director of the AI and Media Research Lab in the School of Communication.

 Social Network Analysis